 SEVERANCE COMPENSATION AGREEMENT

-THE AGREEMENT was made and entered into as of ________________, (the “Effective Date”), by and between Callon Petroleum Company, a Delaware corporation (together with its subsidiaries, “Callon”) and ______________ (“Executive”).
+THE AGREEMENT was made and entered into as of April 5, 2012, (the “Effective Date”), and revised and updated July 26, 2017, and again on September 18, 2017 (the “Amendment Date”), by and between Callon Petroleum Company, a Delaware corporation (together with its subsidiaries, “Callon”) and Joseph C. Gatto, Jr. as the President and Chief Executive Officer (“Executive”).
 Callon and Executive may be referred to individually herein as “Party” and collectively as “Parties”.

 WHEREAS, Callon recognizes that the current business environment makes it difficult to attract and retain highly qualified executives unless a certain degree of security can be offered to such individuals against organizational and personnel changes which frequently follow a Change of Control (as defined below) of a corporation; and